Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Abstract

 \section{Abstract}

-Multi-Agent Pathfinding (MAPF) is the problem of finding paths for a set of agents such that each agent reaches its desired destination while avoiding collisions with the other agents.
+Multi-Agent Path finding (MAPF) is the problem of finding paths for a set of agents such that each agent reaches its desired destination while avoiding collisions with the other agents.
+This problem arises in many robotics applications, such as automated warehouses and swarms of drones.
 Many MAPF solvers are designed to run offline, that is, first generate paths for all agents and then execute them.
-Real-Time MAPF (RT-MAPF) embodies a realistic MAPF setup in which one cannot wait until a complete path for each agent has been found before they start to move.
-Instead, planning and execution are interleaved, where the agents must commit to a fixed number of steps in a constant amount of computation time, referred to as the planning budget.
+In real-world scenarios, waiting for a complete solution before allowing any robot to move is often impractical.
+Real-time MAPF (RT-MAPF) captures this setting by assuming that agents must begin execution after a fixed planning period, referred to as the planning budget, and execute a fixed number of actions, referred to as the execution window.
+This results in an iterative process in which a short plan is executed, while the next execution window is planned concurrently.
 Existing solutions to RT-MAPF iteratively call windowed versions of MAPF algorithms in every planning period, without explicitly considering the size of the planning budget.
-We address this gap and explore different policies for allocating the planning budget in windowed versions of standard MAPF algorithms, namely Prioritized Planning (PrP) and MAPF-LNS2.
-Our exploration shows that the baseline approach in which all agents draw from a shared planning budget pool is ineffective in over-constrained situations.
-Instead, policies that distribute the planning budget over the agents are able to solve more problems with a smaller makespan.
+We address this gap and explore different policies for allocating the planning budget in windowed versions of MAPF-LNS2, a state-of-the-art MAPF algorithm.
+Our exploration shows that the baseline approach in which all agents draw from a shared planning budget pool is ineffective in challenging scenarios.
+Instead, policies that intelligently distribute the planning budget among agents are able to solve more problem instances in less time. \roni{Let's go over the last bit of the abstract again at the end} Since no single policy consistently outperforms the others across all parameter settings, we propose an oracle-like approach that selects the best-performing policy for each parameter configuration.
+For example, on the Random map, the baseline achieves the highest success rate in 44 percent of the experimental configurations, whereas the oracle-like approach attains the highest success rate across all configurations.